isomerpages/moe-mtls-old/pages/discoveryland.md

 <img src="/images/Discoveryland_Floral nursery.png" alt="" style="width:350px;" />

 <p align="justify">
-Be amaze at the Flower Maze, where it is blooming with beautiful and exotic flowers.
-Discover the different shapes and colours of these flowers and learn their names in Mother Tongue Languages!
+Be amazed at the Flower Maze, where it is blooming with beautiful and enchanting flowers.
+Discover the different shapes and colours of these flowers and learn their names in your mother tongues!
 </p>

 #### Fruit Orchard